Court ruling is a first step toward controlling air pollution from livestock farms

 Sacoby Wilson received funding from the National Institutes of Health and the Environmental Protection Agency for graduate work on CAFOs in 1998-2003.

-JB Ruhl and Martin C. Heller do not work for, consult, own shares in or receive funding from any company or organisation that would benefit from this article, and has disclosed no relevant affiliations beyond their academic appointment.
+JB Ruhl and Martin C. Heller do not work for, consult, own shares in or receive funding from any company or organisation that would benefit from this article, and have disclosed no relevant affiliations beyond their academic appointment.